 “The arts will help schools and students rebuild and strengthen the sense of community lost during the pandemic,” said campaign spokesperson James Palmarini.
 “When we say the arts are education, we mean they are as fundamental to student success as any other subject area — right now maybe more so as they re-enter the in-school environment.”

-In addition to the call-to-action, Arts ARE Education is hosting a variety of online “Town Halls” to offer updates and collaboration opportunities for state-level advocacy efforts.
+In addition to the call-to-action, Arts ARE Education is hosting a variety of “Town Halls” virtually.
+These will offer updates and collaboration opportunities for state-level advocacy efforts.
 On Tuesday, February 23 at 5:00 p.m.
 EST, and presented by NAfME, music education advocates as welcome to join their peers in discussion.
 Learn more and register here.

 For more news from the Music & Sound Retailer, click here.